India cuts higher education budget as focus turns to skills

 “The budget could have allocated more resources towards academic research partnerships,” he continued.
 “The focus on agricultural research, biotechnology and life sciences reflects a commendable intent to boost innovation.
 Continuous efforts to boost R&D investment are crucial to meeting global standards.”

-In general, the budget aligned with the 2020 National Education Policy's (NEP) focus on skills education and research investment, said Jayant Krishna, a non-resident senior fellow at the Centre for Strategic and International Studies.
+In general, the budget aligned with the focus on skills education and research investment set out in the 2020 National Education Policy (NEP), said Jayant Krishna, a non-resident senior fellow at the Centre for Strategic and International Studies.
 “I think directionally it is in sync with the NEP, but the NEP expects the moon, so not everything could be addressed in one year's budget.”

 helen.packer@timeshighereducation.com